-Location: 42nd St & 5th Ave// Hours: Open Every day, hours vary (check website) // Cost: Free
+- Hours: Open Every day, hours vary (check website)

-This is another great place to just walk around and take in the sights.
+Rockefeller Center is another great place to visit with little kids and just walk around and take in the sights.
 With many of the popular television stations located nearby, there’s never a shortage of events or promotions going on in the area.
-When we were there they had just set up the Grinch Christmas Tree to promote the new movie and the #grinchforgood campaign, and they were getting ready to bring in the “official” tree of New York into Rockefeller for lighting on November 28th.
-Having been there around Halloween, we also had a chance to catch the Fall decorations that were still there while the rest of the city, including Rockefeller, was prepping for Christmas.
-Some of our favorite things to do here include:
+When we were there, they had just set up the Grinch Christmas Tree to promote the new movie and the #grinchforgood campaign.
+Simultaneously, staff at Rockefeller Center were getting ready to bring in the “official” tree of New York into Rockefeller for lighting on November 28th.
+With our visit to NYC occurring over Halloween, we were lucky enough to catch the Fall decorations while city was also prepping for Christmas.

 - Stopping at the Channel Gardens, which typically change with the seasons.
-This time they had a beautiful Fall display, and since Will is currently obsessed with pumpkins we spent a good amount of time here.
+This time they had a beautiful Fall display, and since our son is currently obsessed with pumpkins we spent a good amount of time here.
 (I haven’t quite figured out how to break the news to him that pumpkins are a seasonal thing.)

 - Going shopping or just walk around to look at the window displays.
 Our favorite was the Lego store with the Rockefeller Center made of legos that was displayed in the window.

-Out of all the times I’ve been to New York and Central Park, this was my first time visiting the Zoo.
-If you’re thinking about going, just keep in mind it’s right in the middle of one of the biggest cities in the world, so it’s likely not going to be at the same scale as other zoos you may be used to.
-This was the case for us after all our visits to the Pittsburgh Zoo.
+Although I’ve been goiCentral Park, this was my first time visiting both the Central Park Zoo and the Tisch Children’s Zoo.
+If you’re thinking about going, just keep in mind it’s right in the middle of one of the biggest cities in the world.
+For us, that meant the Central Park Zoo wasn’t nearly as big and open as other zoos like our local favorite, the Pittsburgh Zoo.
 We still enjoyed it though, and anything the zoo may be lacking in space or animals is definitely made up for with the amazing views of the city throughout.

 - Many of the animals were in separate, inclosed indoor rooms and they require you to leave your stroller outside.